sheltermanager/asm3/src/static/pages/manual/_sources/options.txt

 * Show the color field: Allow entry of a specific colour

+* Show the adoption fee field: Allow entry of an adoption fee

 * Show the internal location field: Allow entry of an internal location

 * Show the location unit field: Allow a cage/pen/kennel/hutch number to be set